AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 The method will just need to start a unit of work \(see [Unit of Work](../messaging-concepts/unit-of-work.md)\) and perform a commit or rollback on it when the method is finished.

 The next sections provide an overview of the tasks related to setting up a command dispatching infrastructure with the Axon Framework.

 ## The Command Gateway

-The command gateway is a convenient interface towards the command dispatching mechanism.
+The Command Gateway is a convenient interface towards the command dispatching mechanism.
 While you are not required to use a gateway to dispatch commands, it is generally the easiest option to do so.

-There are two ways to use a command gateway.
+There are two ways to use a Command Gateway.
 The first is to use the `CommandGateway` interface and the `DefaultCommandGateway` implementation provided by Axon.
 The command gateway provides a number of methods that allow you to send a command and wait for a result either synchronously, with a timeout or asynchronously.

 The other option is perhaps the most flexible of all.
 You can turn almost any interface into a command gateway using the `CommandGatewayFactory`.
 This allows you to define your application's interface using strong typing and declaring your own \(checked\) business exceptions.
 Axon will automatically generate an implementation for that interface at runtime.

-### Configuring the command gateway
+### Configuring the Command Gateway

-Both your custom gateway and the one provided by Axon need to be configured with at least access to the command bus.
+Both your custom Command Gateway and the one provided by Axon need to at least be configured with a Command Bus.
-In addition, the command gateway can be configured with a `RetryScheduler`, `CommandDispatchInterceptor`s, and `CommandCallback`s.
+In addition, the Command Gateway can be configured with a `RetryScheduler`, `CommandDispatchInterceptor`s, and `CommandCallback`s.

+**RetryScheduler**

 The `RetryScheduler` is capable of scheduling retries when command execution has failed.
-The `IntervalRetryScheduler` is an implementation that will retry a given command at set intervals until it succeeds, or a maximum number of retries is done.
 When a command fails due to an exception that is explicitly non-transient, no retries are done at all.
 Note that the retry scheduler is only invoked when a command fails due to a `RuntimeException`.
 Checked exceptions are regarded "business exception" and will never trigger a retry.

+Currently two implementations exist:

+1. The `IntervalRetryScheduler` will retry a given command at set intervals until it succeeds, or a maximum number of retries has taken place.
+2. The `ExponentialBackOffIntervalRetryScheduler` retries failed commands with an exponential back-off interval until it succeeds, or a maximum number of retries has taken place.

+**CommandDispatchInterceptor**

-`CommandDispatchInterceptor`s allow modification of `CommandMessage`s prior to dispatching them to the command bus.
+`CommandDispatchInterceptor`s allow modification of `CommandMessage`s prior to dispatching them to the Command Bus.
-In contrast to `CommandDispatchInterceptor`s configured on the command bus, these interceptors are only invoked when messages are sent through this gateway.
+In contrast to `CommandDispatchInterceptor`s configured on the Command Bus, these interceptors are only invoked when messages are sent through this Gateway.
 The interceptors can be used to attach metadata to a command or do validation, for example.

-The `CommandCallback`s are invoked for each command sent.
+**CommandCallback**

+A `CommandCallback` can be provided to the Command Gateway upon a regular `send`, specifying what to do with the command handling result.
-This allows for some generic behavior for all Commands sent through this gateway, regardless of their type.
+It works with the `CommandMessage` and `CommandResultMessage` classes, thus allowing for some generic behavior for all Commands sent through this gateway regardless of their type.

-### Creating a custom command gateway
+### Creating a custom Command Gateway

 Axon allows a custom interface to be used as a command gateway.
 The behavior of each method declared in the interface is based on the parameter types, return type and declared exception.